Comedy as the vehicle for PR agency in the Québec Market

 Let the comedian shine

 Trying to hire a comedian to play a role in a script is like trying to fit a round peg in a square hole.
-On the contrary, you should focus on developing the messaging around the comedian.
+On the contrary, a PR agency should focus on developing the messaging around the comedian.
 The reason is simple: people love their local comedians and they are expecting their signature comedy when they see them in an ad.

 Patrick Huard’s taxi driver character lights up Intact Assurance ads.

 Having access to a comedian as a spokesperson can easily help cement or open opportunities with vendors and retailers.
 Photo ops with employees, as well as invitations to the comedian shows, go a long way.
-Needless to say, any written material should incorporate the comedian to have consistency in the campaign.
+Needless to say, any written material should incorporate the comedian to have consistency in your PR agency’s campaign.

 Joannie Rochette was the star of a media event in one of our public relations activations.
 An example of leveraging her healthy and athletic aura for the launch of a product.